-Plastic nurdles washed ashore on a Sri Lankan beach for an article about the X-Press Pearl disaster
+Plastic nurdles washed up on a tropical beach for an article about the X-Press Pearl disaster compensation ruling

-Sri Lanka wins billion from shipping companies for the X-Press Pearl disaster
+Sri Lanka wins billion from shipping companies over X-Press Pearl disaster

 At a glance

-• X-Press Pearl disaster: In May 2021 C.E., the Singapore-flagged vessel caught fire off Colombo and burned for nearly two weeks before sinking, releasing oil, toxic chemicals, and billions of plastic nurdles into the Indian Ocean.
+• X-Press Pearl disaster: In May 2021 C.E., the Singapore-flagged vessel caught fire off Colombo and burned for nearly two weeks before partially sinking, releasing oil, toxic chemicals, and an estimated 1,680 tonnes of plastic nurdles into surrounding waters.

-• Polluter pays: The July 23, 2025 C.E. ruling requires an initial payment by September 23, 2025 C.E., with the remainder paid over time, overseen by an independent compensation commission the court has ordered the government to establish.
+• Polluter-pays ruling: The July 23, 2025 C.E.
+Supreme Court order requires an initial payment by September 23, 2025 C.E., with the remainder disbursed over time through an independent compensation commission the court has ordered the government to establish.

-• Nurdle pollution: Scientists tracked the tiny plastic pellets spilled from the ship as far as Indonesia in the months following the sinking, illustrating how a single maritime accident can contaminate an entire ocean region.
+• Nurdle contamination: Scientists tracked the tiny pre-production plastic pellets from the wreck as far as Indonesia, illustrating how a single maritime accident can seed an entire ocean region with microplastic pollution for decades to come.

 What the ship left behind